St. Louis Community College: History

 In 1966 STLCC built three campuses: Florissant Valley Community College in Ferguson, Forest Park Community College in St. Louis, and Meramec Community College in Kirkwood.

 Over the objections of the faculty and student body, in 1976 STLCC administration changed the names of the individual campuses to the format St. Louis Community College–Campus Name.

-In August 2007, STLCC opened a fourth campus, St. Louis Community College-Wildwood, in Wildwood.
+In August 2007, STLCC opened a fourth campus, St. Louis Community College–Wildwood in Wildwood.
 In addition, there are four satellite facilities throughout the area.

+In 2011, Myrtle Dorsey was appointed as college chancellor.

 Dissatisfaction with Chancellor Pittman

 Jeff Pittman became chancellor of STLCC in July 2015.
 Pittman is reported to have received approximately 40,000 dollars for housing and car allowance in 2016.
 The Chancellor's level of compensation was characterized as 70 percent above the national average by some faculty concerned with the management of the college.
 Student protests occurred under Pittman.

-On November 28, 2017 the college's chapter of the NEA called for a vote of no confidence in Chancellor Pittman and the board of trustees.
+On November 28, 2017, the college's chapter of the NEA called for a vote of no confidence in Chancellor Pittman and the board of trustees.
 Included in the NEA's call for a vote of no confidence was the statement by its President Robert Hertel, that the union was responding to "the levels of waste and mismanagement taking place at the college for YEARS."
 In January 2018, the Executive Council of the college's chapter of the National Education Association had a unanimous vote of "No Confidence" in Chancellor Pittman.

 Academics

 The college grants Associate's degrees (A.A., A.S., A.A.S., A.F.A.), as well as Certificates of Proficiency (for completing a specified one-year course of study) and Certificates of Specialization (for completing a specified six-month course of study).
+A Bachelor's degree (B.S.) in Respiratory Care is offered.